-- Travel restrictions and return quarantine time periods are dynamic, so careful consideration should be given to travel destinations, methods of transportation, and return procedures. - If travel is within the United States, review CDC Coronavirus and Travel in the US Guidance. - If travel is outside the United States, review CDC guidance COVID-19 Travel Recommendations by Country or the CDC Traveler's Health Notice for the latest guidance and recommendations. - Returning from travel precautions and quarantine procedures, if required, can be reviewed on CDC Returning from International Travel Recommendations.
+- Travel restrictions and return quarantine time periods are dynamic, so careful consideration should be given to travel destinations, methods of transportation, and return procedures. - If travel is within the United States, review CDC Domestic Travel Recommendations. - If travel is outside the United States, review CDC International Travel Recommendations for the latest guidance and recommendations.